 the service name of that request.

 Once a service name has been assigned to a request, that name undergoes transformations by the dtab (short for delegation table).
 This is called binding.
-Detailed documentation on how dtab transformations work can be found in on the Dtabs page.
+Detailed documentation on how dtab transformations work can be found on the Dtabs page.
 Dtabs encode the routing rules that describe how a service name is transformed into a client name.
 A client name is the name of a replica set, typically the name of a service discovery entry.
 Unlike service names, client names often contain details like cluster, zone, and/or environment.

 client names always begin with